Stawell Secondary College welcomes international students.

 Telephone: +61 3 9637 2990

-For more information about Stawell Secondary College International Student Program, contact Ms Cindy Bibby, International Student Coordinator or the contact the Principal for emergencies on:
+For more information about Stawell Secondary College International Student Program, contact Mrs Cindy Bibby, International Student Coordinator or the the Principal, Mr Carlos Lopez, for emergencies on:

 Telephone: +61 3 53581700